kashumi-m/Facets-of-RCs---Replication-Package---Madampe-et-al./README.md

 4. Survey data: all raw, analysed quantitative;
 relavant to this study.

-Since some of the qualitative data we collected through the interview and the survey are:
+Since some of the qualitative data we collected through the interviews are:
-1. Out of scope of this study;
+1. Out of scope of this study; and
-2. Difficult to separate; and
-3. We use them in our other studies;
+2. We use them in our other studies;
-We do not provide them here.
+We do not provide the interview transcripts here.

 We invite researchers to replicate this study.
 We appreciate if you could let us know the results via email (See the paper for contact information).